Arijit9046Karmakar/Major-Project-2/README.md

 Overview

-This project is designed to scrape data from IMDb's Top 250 movies list, extracting valuable information about each movie, including titles, ratings, release years, and more.
+This project is designed to scrape data from IMDb's Top 250 movies list, extracting valuable information about each movie, including titles, ratings, release years.
 The scraped data can be used for analysis, visualization, or as a foundation for further projects.

 Features